Esubaalew/esubaalew.github.io/docs/blog/bridging-rust-python-pyo3.md

 ---

-## ✅ Final Thoughts
+## Final Thoughts

 With **PyO3** and **maturin**, bridging Rust and Python is easier than ever.
 You write safe, fast Rust code—and expose it directly as Python modules.

-If you’re building performance-critical Python tools, give this combo a try.
-It’s like giving Python a **turbo engine** without losing its simplicity.
+If you're building performance-critical Python tools, give this combo a try.
+It's like giving Python a **turbo engine** without losing its simplicity.

 ---

-*Happy hacking with Rust & Python!* 🦀🐍
+*Happy hacking with Rust & Python!*

 ```